rustshop/flakebox/docs/building-new-project.md

 result/bin/flakebox-tutorial: ELF 64-bit LSB pie executable, ARM aarch64, version 1 (SYSV), dynamically linked, with debug_info, not stripped
 ```

 Yes.
-This is our tutorial cross-compiled to aarch64 android.
+This is our tutorial project cross-compiled to aarch64 android.
 Just like that.